 One American blog has named their ten favorite Irish names

-Irish baby names have for a long time been popular amongst Americans, but a new wave of traditional Irish baby names could be poised to go viral in the US.
+Irish baby names have for a long time been popular amongst Americans, but a new wave of traditional Irish baby names has gained popularity.

 MyDomaine, an American lifestyle and design blog, has chosen the top Irish baby names that they're "totally in love with."

 “Irish baby names roll off the tongue beautifully, imbued with a whimsical, musical quality,” says MyDomaine.